 Skip to Content

-Vovk.ts provides a way to pass additional metadata to the controller methods, which can be useful for various purposes, such as logging, analytics, or custom processing.
-The main purpose of this feature is to set request metadata in a custom decorator, which can be used later in the controller handler or in other decorators, declared after the one that sets the metadata.
+Vovk.ts lets you attach additional metadata to controller methods for logging, analytics, or custom processing.
+The primary use case is setting request metadata in a custom decorator so it can be used later in the handler or in decorators declared after the one that sets the metadata.

-This metadata is accessible through the vovk.meta method in the controller handler and at decorators.
+Metadata is accessible through the vovk.meta method in the controller handler and in decorators.

 import { createDecorator, get, type VovkRequest } from 'vovk'; const myDecorator = createDecorator(async (req, next) => { req.vovk.meta({ hello: 'world' }); // set request meta for the request // ... return next(); }); export default class MyController { @get('/my-endpoint') @myDecorator() static async myHandler(req: VovkRequest) { console.log(req.vovk.meta<{ hello: string }>()); // { hello: 'world' } // ... } }

-The metadata is a key-value object that is extended by passing an object to the vovk.meta method.
-When vovk.meta is called multiple times with different keys, the metadata object is merged, so you can set multiple keys in one call or extend existing metadata with new keys.
+The metadata is a key‑value object that is merged when you call vovk.meta multiple times with different keys, allowing you to set several entries in one or multiple calls.

 // ... req.vovk.meta({ foo: 'bar' }); req.vovk.meta({ baz: 'qux' }); console.log(req.vovk.meta<{ foo: string; baz: string }>()); // { foo: 'bar', baz: 'qux' }

-As you can see, the generic type is required only when you want to access the metadata in a type-safe way.
-If you don’t provide a generic type, the metadata will be inferred from the passed argument.
-Calling req.vovk.meta() always returns the metadata object.
+As you can see, a generic is required only when you want type‑safe access to metadata.
+If you don’t provide a generic, the metadata is inferred from the argument.
+Calling req.vovk.meta() without arguments always returns the current metadata object.

 const { hello } = req.vovk.meta({ hello: 'world' });